apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/ROUTINE LOAD.md

     10. `send_batch_parallelism`
         Integer, Used to set the default parallelism for sending batch, if the value for parallelism exceed `max_send_batch_parallelism_per_job` in BE config, then the coordinator BE will use the value of `max_send_batch_parallelism_per_job`.

+    11. `single_tablet_load_per_sink`
+        Boolean type, True means that sink can only import data to one tablet in the corresponding partition at a time.
+The default value is false.
+This parameter can only be set when loading data into the OLAP table with random partition.

 6. data_source